ldn-softdev/jtc/User Guide.md

 #### Wrapping walked entries into a JSON object
-`-jj` let wrapping walked JSON elements into a _JSON object_.
+While `-j` wraps walks into a _JSON array_, `-jj` does into a _JSON object_.
 All the elements in JSON object must have labels, thus any walked elements which do not have labels (i.e., elements in _JSON array_ and root) will be ignored.

 E.g., let's dump all values from `Jane`'s record and wrap them all into an object:
 ```bash